 Arch and its subsidiaries rely on an internal materials management system, where purchased products and inventories are managed and tracked, to identify any products containing one or more “§313 chemicals.”
 For those products identified as containing §313 chemicals, additional evaluation is undertaken to determine the total quantity of reportable §313 chemicals used at each facility each year.
 EPA requires facilities that use and/or dispose of greater than 10,000 pounds of general §313 chemicals — and smaller quantities of some specific toxic chemicals — in any given year to report those usages and emissions to EPA.
 Arch reviews all its subsidiary operations for use of these chemicals and thresholds, and reports accordingly.

 Over the past five years, Arch has exceeded the reporting threshold — thus triggering EPA reporting — at only one of its eight subsidiary operations: the Viper mine in Illinois.
+(Viper was contributed to its new operator, Knight Hawk Coal, at the end of 2020.)
 At this facility, the reporting threshold has been exceeded exclusively due to the use of coal combustion residuals (CCR) as a structural amendment during placement and compaction of the embankments at its refuse facility — a use that is expressly approved by the Illinois Environmental Protection Agency.
 CCR is blended with rock according to tightly controlled engineering specifications in order to serve as a pH amendment and to aid in soil consolidation during construction.
 Several Illinois state regulatory agencies are involved in the permitting, testing and reporting of the chemical characteristics of the CCR materials to ensure their proper use.
 CCR is a common admixture used in the formulation of concrete and as an agricultural and foundation soil amendment, among other things.

 Spill Prevention and Protection